openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/get_flight_solo/import_solo_azure.md

 Several different cloud hosting services can use the downloaded Flight Solo image.
 This page shall describe how to do it with Azure.
 This only needs to be done once, and then the imported image can be used any number of times.

 1. Start by installing the [Azure Command Line Interface(CLI)](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), as using it is the simplest way to import a raw image.
-Alternatively you can follow these instructions on the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview)
+Alternatively you can follow these instructions using the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).

-2. Get the Flight Solo image from [here](/cluster_build_methods/what_is_flight_solo/#where-can-i-download-flight-solo)
+2. Get the Flight Solo image from [here](/cluster_build_methods/what_is_flight_solo/#where-can-i-download-flight-solo).

 3. If you don't already have one, create a storage account: